 Man charged with murder after infant in Fairfield dies from alleged abuse

 Dec.
-14—FAIRFIELD — A man is charged with murder for allegedly abusing his infant daughter in Fairfield that resulted in her death in May, according to the Butler County Prosecutor's Office.
+16—FAIRFIELD — A man is charged with murder for allegedly abusing his infant daughter in Fairfield that resulted in her death in May, according to the Butler County Prosecutor's Office.

 John Lincoln Powers was indicted Wednesday by a grand jury on charges of child endangering, a second-degree felony, and murder for the death of his 2-month-old daughter, according to Assistant Prosecutor Lindsay Sheehan.